zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 Time to set up the connections to our database.
 To do this you'll need to go into the `Connections` menu.
-Under the `Networking` tab you'll need to add **0.0.0.0** to the authorized networks, thereby allowing all incoming traffic from everywhere.
+Under the `Networking` tab you'll need to add **0.0.0.0/0** to the authorized networks, thereby allowing all incoming traffic from everywhere.
 (Feel free to restrict this to your outgoing IP address)

 For security reasons, it is also recommended to configure your database to only accept SSL connections.
-You'll find the relevant setting in the **Security*+ tab.
+You'll find the relevant setting in the **Security** tab.
 Select **SSL Connections only** in order to encrypt all traffic with your database.